itz0/streamlink-hls-play/README.md

    for Chrome https://chrome.google.com/webstore/detail/live-stream-downloader/looepbdllpjgdmkpdcdffhdbmpbcfekj?hl=en

 5. Download BAT script file "Streamlink-play.bat" from this project

-6. Edit BAT file according to your task - change your system path's, use or not socks 5 proxy and etc.
+6. Edit with notepad downloaded BAT file according to your task - change your system path's, use or not socks 5 proxy and etc.

    >set MPC="C:\Program Files (x86)\K-Lite Codec Pack\MPC-HC64\mpc-hc64.exe"